embeddedinn/embeddedinn.github.io/_pages/resume_src.md

   -	Applications lead for new Wi-Fi and BLE IoT silicon development at the wireless solutions group.
   -	E2E Systems architect for cloud, serverless & mobile connectivity, end-node authentication & device security.
-  -	Post silicon bring-up and validation of SoC, RF modules, and development boards.
+  -	Post-silicon bring-up and validation of SoC, RF modules, and development boards.
   -	Design and architecture of bootloaders, OTA, and compiler features for RTOS-based and bare-metal secure wireless solutions.
   -	Voice control interfacing using Amazon Alexa™ and Google Assistant™.
-  -	Manufacturing co-ordination and lead architect for apps DevOps framework.
+  -	Manufacturing coordination and lead architect for apps DevOps framework.
   -	Extensive customer interaction for new product development and support.

 ### **Software Engineer**